Year 3 - Class Falcon

 This National Curriculum Spelling Appendix can be found here.
 Please familiarise yourselves with the national expectations for Year 3 pupils - they might be harder than you think.
 All children are expected to know the 100 common exception words as well as the range of spelling rules associated with the Y3 curriculum.

 Homework will be a choice grid, which has a range of activities for your child to choose from and ultimately aim to complete by the end of the term.
 We would like the homework brought into school on a Friday for them to share with their class.
+A copy of the grid can be found here.

 We also ask that you read every day with your child at home, making a note in their reading diary when you have done so.
 Reading is the most important tool to unlocking all other areas of learning - please don't underestimate the importance of it!
 When reading with your child remember to ask them to regularly predict what they think will happen next and tell you why; clarify words they don't understand; ask them questions about what they are reading; and summarise what they have read with you when you have finished.